<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 • Development setup: Node 22+, Angular CLI, VS Code, Angular Language Service

-• Testing tools overview (Jest, Playwright)
+• Testing tools overview (Vitest, Playwright)

 Angular CLI